 The objective is to provide the highest total return over time consistent with an emphasis on both capital growth and income.

 Invests in a diversified portfolio of other T. Rowe Price stock and bond funds that represent various asset classes and sectors.
 The fund's ‘neutral allocations’, which are what T. Rowe Price considers broadly appropriate for investors seeking a static asset allocation during their retirement years, are 40% stock funds and 60% bond funds.
 These allocations are intended to reflect the need for reduced market risks, lower portfolio volatility, and an income stream throughout retirement.
 Investors should be aware that the Retirement Balanced Fund is static at 40% neutral equity allocation and does not change that allocation over time.
 As such, an investor may want to consider a higher or lower equity allocation as their age and specific stage of retirement change.
 The fund is designed to be part of an investor's overall retirement strategy, but is not intended as a complete solution to an investor's retirement needs.
 While the overall asset mix generally remains consistent over time, tactical decisions may be made by T. Rowe Price to overweight or underweight a particular asset class or sector based on its market outlook.
 The target allocations assigned to the broad asset classes (stocks and bonds), which reflect these strategic decisions resulting from market outlook, are not expected to vary from the neutral allocations by more than plus (+) or minus (-) five (5) percentage points at the asset class level.

-Click on the risk/reward spectrum below to view the funds in that category
+Click on the risk spectrum below to view the funds in that category

 As with any mutual fund, there is no guarantee that the fund will achieve its objective.
 Further, there is no guarantee that the fund will provide adequate income at and through retirement.
-The principal value of the Retirement Income Fund is not guaranteed at any time.
+The principal value of the Retirement Balanced Fund is not guaranteed at any time.
 The fund invests in a broad range of underlying mutual funds that include stocks, bonds, and short-term investments and is subject to the risks of different areas of the market.
 In general, the stock portion of the portfolio is subject to market risk, or falling share prices.
 The bond portion is affected by interest rate and credit risk.